-Control panel message Description Recommended action Control panel message 66.12.22 Description Finisher upper stapler-shift motor failure (M35) Error occurs when the stapler does not leave the stapler-shift home-position sensor (PI40) after the stapler-shift motor (M35) has driven for 5 seconds.
-Also occurs when the stapler fails to return to the stapler-shift motor (M35) has been driven for 20 seconds.
-Recommended action Control-panel diagnostics: M35-Staple Motor (Stapler-Shift Motor) and PI140-Stapler Home Sensor (Stapler Home Position Sensor) 1.
-Test the upper stapler-shift motor M35 by using the finisher component test from the control-panel display. • If the stapler unit moves properly, proceed to the next step in this section. • If the stapler unit does not move properly or moves erratically, perform the following steps: • Check the flat-flexible cable (FFC) for damage (dents, folds, and/or tears).
-Replace the FFC if necessary. • Check the FFC connectors and cable mounting areas. • If the error persists, replace the stapler on page 772.
-2. Test the stapler-shift home-position sensor PI40 by using the finisher If the sensor does not change state when the stapler unit is moved from the home position, perform the following steps: Make sure that the sensor is securely fastened to the chassis.
-Carefully clean the sensor body by gently blowing clean air across the sensor to remove dust and debris.
-Verify that connector J1040 on the stacker controller PCA is fully seated and not damaged.
-Check the wiring at the sensor.
+Control panel message Description Recommended action Control panel message 66.12.22 DescriptionFinisher upper stapler-shift motor failure (M35)Error occurs when the stapler does not leave the stapler-shift home-position sensor (PI40) after the stapler-shift motor (M35) has driven Control-panel diagnostics: M35-Staple Moto (Stapler-Shift Motor) and PI140-Stapler Home Sensor (Stapler Home Position Sensor) If the stapler unit does not move properly or moves erratically, perform the following steps: Check the flat-flexible cable (FFC) for damage (dents, folds, and/or tears).
+Replace the FFC if necessary.
+Check the FFC connectors and cable mounting areas.
 If the error persists, replace the stapler assembly.
-See Stapler assembly on page 774.
+See Stapler on page 774.
+Test the stapler-shift home-position sensor PI40 by using the finisher component test from the control-pane display.
+If the sensor does not change star when the stapler unit is moved from the home position, perform the following steps: Make sure that the sensor is securely fastened to the chassis.
+Carefully clean the sensor body by gently blowing clea air across the sensor to remove dust and debris.
+Verify that connector J1040 on the stacker controller PC is fully seated and not damaged.
+Check the wiring the sensor.
+If the error persists, replace the stapler assembly.
+See Stapler assembly on page 776.